 Application type and categorization

-Through the drop-down menu, select whether your application is a game or a non-game app.
-Then pick the category that best fits your app's genre or purpose.
-You can also add a section to rate your content after uploading the APK to the Google Play Store.
+Select whether your application is a game or a non-game app, then pick the category that best fits your app's genre or purpose.

 Contact details